-Responsible Conduct of Research (RCR), Research Ethics, Animal Subjects and Human Subjects Training Programs
+Responsible Conduct of Research (RCR), Biosafety, Conflict of Interest, Animal Subjects and Human Subjects Training Programs

-The Collaborative Institutional Training Initiative (CITI) provides compliance committee members (IACUC, PHSC, and IBC, RCR), principal investigators, students, and staff with on-line instruction programs that documents compliance with various federal mandates.
+The Collaborative Institutional Training Initiative (CITI) provides compliance committee members (IACUC, PHSC, and IBC, RAD), principal investigators, students, and staff with on-line instruction that document compliance with various federal mandates.

-Protection of Human Subjects training completion is required by all faculty, students, and staff involved in human subject research prior to commencement of research whether the research is funded or unfunded.
-The CITI completion certificate must be attached to a research protocol in order for the committee to consider it for review.
+Protection of Human Subjects training completion is required by all faculty, students, and staff involved in human subject research before the commencement of research, whether the research is funded or unfunded.
+Training for human subject research includes, area specific human subject modules, Conflict of Interest, and Responsible Conduct of Research.
+The CITI completion certificates must be attached to the research protocol for the committee to consider it for review.

 Responsible Conduct of Research training is required for all NSF and NIH-funded research.
 All undergraduate, graduate students, Post-Docs, and PIs supported by an NSF or NIH grant must complete the RCR training.

 The PI of record must certify personnel have been trained and verify training pre-dates participation in the grant-funded project.
 The training must be kept current and updated every three years.

 Register uder affiliation with William & Mary

 - Select the training module(s) in your research area, e.g., Human Subjects: AREA I: Humanities-PHSC, Responsible Conduct of Research (RCR), AREA II-Social & Behavioral Research, AREA III-Biomedical Research Investigators-PHSC, School of Education/EDIRC or Charles Center StudentIRB; IACUC, RCR, Safety, Conflict of Interest.

 - Note: for Computer Science/COR, please refer to AREA III - Biomedical Research.